harvard-lts/aspace-ead-xform/README.md

 This plugin will begin life on the ArchivesSpace `/frontend`; subsequent use of the core transform class may need to be duplicated on the `/public` side as well.

+## Installing in aspace docker

+In the archivesspace container:

+./scripts/initialize-plugin.sh aspace-ead-xform

+to initialize